hubse/software-design-and-architecture/README.md

 The stack[](#The-stack)
 -----------------------

-Before I show you the map, let me show you the _stack_.

 Similar to something like the OSI Model, each layer builds on top of the foundation of the previous one.

 * Stage 1: Clean code[](#Stage-1-Clean-code)